jhuckaby/logalert/README.md

 # Usage

 This section describes how to use LogAlert in detail.
 The `config.json` configuration file may include one or more "monitors", which are entries in the `monitors` list.
-Each monitor points to a single file or multiple files, defines how to identify alerts in the files, and defines actions to take when an alert fires off.  here is an example monitor:
+Each monitor points to a single file or multiple files, defines how to identify alerts in the files, and specifies actions to take when an alert fires.
+Here is an example monitor:

 ```json
 {